LeventHAN/SquadStatJS/README.md

  * `deletePlayerStatsEmbedTimeout` - The delete time in milliseconds for the Player Stats Embed!
 Default: `29000` = 29seconds
  * `deleteClanStatsEmbed` - Toggles the delete function of the bot on/off for the Clan Stats Embed (`true`: on | `false`: off)
  * `deleteClanStatsEmbedTimeout` - The delete time in milliseconds for the Clan Stats Embed!
 Default: `29000` = 29seconds
+ * `showOnHelpSearchCommand` - Will show or hide the `search player stats` command from the HELP command.
+ * `showOnHelpSearchClanCommand` - Will show or hide the `search TOP clan player stats` command from the HELP command.
+ * `showOnHelpHelpCommand` - Will show or hide the `help` command from the HELP command.
+ * `showOnHelpCreditsCommand` - Will show or hide the `credits` command from the HELP command.
+ * `showOnHelpUptimeCommand` - Will show or hide the `uptime` command from the HELP command.
  * `showActiveServerEmbed` - Toggles the steam embed status message for players. (`true`: embed message is showing active server player is playing | `false`: does not show the active playing server embed) If this is `false` than `deleteActiveServerEmbed` and `deleteActiveServerEmbedTimeout` will be irrelevant.
  * `deleteActiveServerEmbed` - Toggles the delete function of the bot on/off for the active playing @ server embed (`true`: on | `false`: off)
  * `deleteActiveServerEmbedTimeout` - The delete time in milliseconds for the Active Server Embed!
 Default: `29000` = 29seconds